A Survey of Reinforcement Learning For Economics: Two Cultures of Sequential Decision-Making

+The word \textit{policy} is overloaded.
+In the inference tradition, a ``policy'' is a rule set by a government, central bank, or regulator, such as a tax schedule, subsidy, interest rate rule, or licensing requirement.
+These rules form part of the \textit{environment} in which private agents optimize. ``Policy evaluation'' asks how those agents respond when a rule changes, as in an expansion of the earned income tax credit.

+In RL, ``policy'' means the agent's decision rule $\pi(a\mid s)$, and ``policy evaluation'' means computing the expected return $V^\pi(s)$ from following that rule.
+In longitudinal causal inference, a treatment regime is the corresponding prescriptive rule when actions depend on recorded history.
+A conditional choice probability (CCP) instead describes behavior and may serve as a logging policy; it is not automatically the target policy.
+RL policy evaluation usually holds the environment fixed.\footnote{A notable exception is \citet{Tomasev2020}, where AlphaZero was used to evaluate alternative chess rule sets proposed by Kramnik, asking how optimal play changes under modified game rules.
+This is precisely an environment counterfactual.}

 \textit{Identification} means different things in the two fields.
 In statistics, a parameter $\theta$ is identified if it is uniquely pinned down by the combination of the data-generating process and the model's maintained assumptions; formally, no two distinct parameter values $\theta \neq \tilde{\theta}$ can generate the same distribution of observable data \citep{Lewbel2019}.
-Identification is a logical property of the model, not a statistical one; if identification fails, no amount of additional data or more sophisticated estimation will recover the parameter, because multiple parameter values are observationally equivalent.
-In RL, there is little general identification discourse.
-The closest analogs are narrow and domain-specific.
-In inverse reinforcement learning, reward identifiability asks whether the reward function can be uniquely recovered from observed optimal behavior; \citet{KimGarg2021} formalize this for MaxEnt MDP models, showing that for deterministic dynamics, strong identifiability requires the domain graph to be coverable and aperiodic.\footnote{\citet{KimGarg2021} explicitly note that the literature on identifying dynamic discrete choice models \citep{rust1994structural} addresses ``an equivalent problem'' to reward identifiability in IRL, providing a direct bridge between the two fields.} In model-based RL, system identification refers to learning the transition dynamics $\hat{T}$ well enough for the resulting policy to perform well, a usage inherited from control theory rather than statistics \citep{RossBagnell2012}.
-RL researchers focus on out-of-sample performance of the learned controller, so whether parameters are identified in the statistical sense matters less; what matters is that the policy generalizes.\footnote{The one RL subfield where identification is central, inverse reinforcement learning, is the subject of the companion survey \citep{RustRawat2026}.}
+Identification is a logical property of the model, not a statistical one.
+If identification fails, no amount of additional data or more sophisticated estimation will recover the parameter because multiple values are observationally equivalent.